 This course is designed to introduce students to the challenges and pitfalls of financing new enterprises.
 Broadly speaking, we can think of entrepreneurial financing decisions in terms of a life cycle.
 The cycle begins with identifying opportunities and refining the business plan, moves to marshaling resources to take advantage of these opportunities and executing the business plan, and ends with harvesting the venture's success.
 Accordingly, the course is divided into three distinct sections: Identifying and Valuing Opportunities; Financing Alternatives; Harvesting Opportunities

 The Future of Global Finance

-Finance can be likened to the circulatory system of the global economy, and we will focus on the past, present and future of that system.
+Finance can be likened to the circulatory system of the global economy, and we will focus on the past, present, and future of that system.
 The course is designed to deal with questions such as these: What is the global financial system and how does it work?
-What are the pressures on that system including market, regulatory, political and social dynamics?
+What are the pressures on that system including market, regulatory, political, and social dynamics?
 What are the key challenges to that system?
 How can the system be strengthened?

-This list represents current and planned program content.
+The asset management courses list represents current and planned program content.
 Exact course lineup and/or titles may change.